Julip Horses Ltd: Overview

 Once the casting is air-dry, it is then heat-cured or 'vulcanised'.
 This stabilises the latex, but if the vulcanising process is too short or carried out at too low a temperature, the latex can become unstable again - this is one of the reasons why Julips can become "gooey".

 Julips were made at the Beauchamp Street premises until c.1968, when production moved to Romsey in Hampshire.
 Sales continued through Beauchamp Place, though now the ground floor of the shop became Julie Loughnan Children's Clothing and Julip moved into the now-legendary basement store premises, with its wallpaper depicting fashionable Victorian carriages.
 For many years, however, models appeared in an advertising case on the pavement in Beauchamp Place, at right-angles to the shop frontage and so easily visible to eager shoppers.

 At this time the company was owned by a couple named Heath, who featured in an article on Julip which appeared in the 1973 PONY Magazine Annual.

 Although Julip issued a detailed catalogue depicting all the models in their range in the mid 1960s, from 1967 onwards this was replaced by a typewritten sheet that simply listed the models and accessories, and which was accompanied by a printed sheet of photos which did not identify which model was which.
 This made shopping by mail order a complete lottery - customers were never exactly sure what they would receive until the sturdy brown cardboard box actually arrived.

 During the 1980s the company was purchased by Annabel Levaux, and - after the introduction of mass-produced vinyl horses (Julip Horse of the Year - see below) - the latex range was relaunched as 'Julip Originals'.
 The Originals are now manufactured in the Berkshire.

-Julip still make their models by hand in their workshop in Berkshire.
-Being made of latex, old Originals often have some age damage; common problems include worn paint and gummy or brittle latex.
-This particularly affects the feet, ears, and nose, so the vintage models need much care and gentle handling.
+Julip still makes their models by hand in their workshop in Berkshire.
+Being made of latex, old Originals often show signs of age related damage.
+Common problems include worn paint and gummy or brittle latex.
+This particularly affects the feet, ears, and nose, so vintage models need more care and gentle handling.
 Today, Julips can be ordered through the main office to your specifications in a mould and colour of your choice.
 They can even be copied from pictures of real horses or drawings.
 As they are handmade none are alike.